June 15, 2020

 Most programs have a trusted individual on site, such as a resident/faculty director or a Student Affairs staff member, who will often have received training on responding to a disclosure of sexual misconduct.
 These individuals are in the best position to provide immediate assistance, such as identifying and helping to secure access to appropriate, quality medical care.
 Medical services vary from country to country, and if necessary services are not available, your health insurance company may be able to recommend alternatives in other locations.
 If language barriers exist, your trusted individual on site can usually assist with translation.

-Kenyon College encourages individuals to report incidents of sexual misconduct to the Title IX coordinator or local law enforcement officials.
+Kenyon College encourages individuals to report incidents of sexual misconduct to the Title IX coordinator and/or local law enforcement officials.
 Timely reporting to the police is an important factor in successful investigation and prosecution of crimes, including sexual violence crimes, and may lead to the arrest of an offender or aid in the investigation of other incidents.
 Kenyon can assist students in reporting sexual misconduct to the Title IX coordinator, local law enforcement or the nearest U.S. embassy or consulate.
 We also encourage you to report the incident to a trusted individual working with your off-campus study program.
 These individuals are typically experts in the local community and can help to determine appropriate resources and responses.
 If you feel your program is not adequately supporting you, the Center for Global Engagement would like to know in order to assist you, and to ensure our partners are equally committed to ensuring your continuing success.

-A disclosure of sexual violence means that the survivor is able to talk to a confidential resource about the incident, receive support and discuss options without that individual ever telling anyone else.
-Confidential resources will not disclose information about incidents of sexual misconduct to anyone, including law enforcement or the College, except in very limited situations, such as when failure to disclose the information would result in imminent danger to the individual or to others or where state or local law requires a report be made.
+A disclosure of sexual violence means that the reporting party is able to talk to a confidential resource about the incident, receive support and discuss options without that individual ever telling anyone else.
+Confidential resources will not disclose information about incidents of sexual misconduct to anyone, including law enforcement or the College, except in very limited situations, such as when failure to disclose the information would result in imminent danger to the individual or to others or where state or local law requires a report be made..

 The mission of the CGE is to support Kenyon students studying off campus.
 They can be reached on campus during regular business hours or through Campus Safety after hours and on weekends.

 Line is open 24/7.
-The duty officer will locate the Director (or the back-up) to follow-up.
+The duty officer will locate the director (or the back-up) to follow-up.

 Kenyon will not contact a student’s listed emergency contact (obtained in the study abroad application) without the student’s express permission unless the circumstances fall under one of these exceptions.
 The student: